Commercialisation of quantum tech 3 – Central Research & Development

 A business or RTO must lead the project and be collaborative.

-Your project must focus on industrial research and you could get:
+Your project must focus on technical feasibility.
+You could get: